Learn More About Spinal Cancer, CyberKnife and Contact Us for a Consultation

 CyberKnife represents the most advanced technology in spine cancer treatment.
-CyberKnife treats with precision and accuracy, reduces side effects, and treatments are delivered in five sessions or less.
+CyberKnife treats with accurate precision, with reduced side effects, and treatments are conducted in five sessions or less.
 CyberKnife is the only treatment that tracks the real-time movement of the tumor and delivers radiation only to the exact location of the tumor.
-Other standard treatment options are unable to track and automatically correct for tumor movement and instead treat the tumor and the entire surrounding areas, potentially damaging healthy tissues around the tumor — leading to more side effects.
+Other standard treatment options are unable to track and automatically correct for tumor movement and cause potential damage to the healthy tissues around the tumor, which leads to more side effects.

-Because CyberKnife accurately targets only the tumor, it can use a higher dose of radiation and effectively treat the tumor in one to five sessions, unlike conventional radiotherapy that can take five to eight weeks.
-This decrease in damage to healthy tissue and fewer treatment sessions means CyberKnife patients are free from the significant side effects associated with conventional radiation therapy, and are able to recover quicker and easier.
+Because CyberKnife accurately targets only the tumor, it can use a higher dose of radiation to effectively treat the tumor in one to five sessions, unlike conventional radiotherapy that can take five to eight weeks.
+This decrease in damage to healthy tissue and fewer treatment sessions means CyberKnife patients are free from the significant side effects associated with conventional radiation therapy and can recover quicker.

-The CyberKnife System offers patients who cannot undergo spine cancer surgery, those who refuse surgery, or for recurrent tumors that have already had radiation, a minimally invasive alternative treatment for spine cancer.
+The CyberKnife System offers patients a minimally invasive alternative treatment for spine cancer for those who cannot undergo spine cancer surgery, those who refuse surgery, or for recurrent tumors that have already had radiation.

-Pasadena CyberKnife spine cancer treatments are performed on an outpatient basis over a period of one to five days, requiring no overnight hospital stays.
+Pasadena CyberKnife spine cancer treatments are performed on an outpatient basis over one to five days, requiring no overnight hospital stays.
 Most patients experience minimal to no side effects with a quick recovery time.

 CyberKnife & Spine Tumors:

 How Does the CyberKnife System Treat Spinal Tumors?